OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 ## Barriers to Open Science <a name="barriers"></a>

 Open Science reflects the intentions of the researchers themselves, and is thereby subject to cultural bias.
 Open Science is not a perfect system by any means, and operates a hierarchy between different barriers.
 For example, Open Access seeks to remove barriers such as price for readers and re-use permissions, but often fails to address barriers such as connectivity or language, and also in cases erect new barriers, such as author-facing costs.

+This is something which the Open Science movement is becoming more and more aware of, especially regarding the risks and impacts that progress towards Open Science can have, particularly on marginalised demographics or already higher-risk communities.
+Some of the major barriers towards Open Science include:

+* Forcing junior researchers to share their data at point of first publication, potentially compromising their future research based on those data;

+* High article processing charges (APCs) for publication, that discriminate

+### Moving away from tradition and the status quo <a name="tradition"></a>

-As such, while the core principles underlying Open Science are often focussed around accessibility, in practice there is often a trade-off within this hierarchy, and often with unforeseen consequences.
+While the core principles underlying Open Science are often focussed around accessibility, in practice there is often a trade-off within this hierarchy, and often with unforeseen consequences.
 Much of this is not due to the intentions of Open Science, but more about the difficulties in reconciling the different stakeholder viewpoints, which often leads to inherent conflict and complications around developments.

+[Include: lobbying, resistance to shifting away from impact factor, resistance to openness, co-opting of OA and Open Science by publishers.
+Need to add this section to TOC.]

+It is perfectly natural for researchers and industries that have made themselves successful or profitable based on a particular set of practices to resist any disruption towards that.
+Let us take two primary examples for this.

+1. Moving research evaluation away from journal brands and the impact factor.

+2. Moving away from a subscription model to one where all information is freely available.

 <br/>